top of page

 The silence didn’t just affect my work; it followed me home.

 When my son was young, I was already carrying PTSD.
 Avoidance and depression had taken root.
 I missed moments like school events and simple family time, not because I didn’t care, but because shame kept me at a distance.
 The inner voice whispered: "You’re not a good father.
 Better to withdraw than fail."
-Shame kept me from showing up in ways my son needed, and for years, I carried the weight of those missed moments.
+Shame kept me from showing up in ways my son needed.
+For years, I carried the weight of those missed moments.
 But fatherhood has a way of giving second chances.

 Today, I’m not only a father to my son but also a foster dad, and soon, a full adoptive father to my daughter, Nancy.
 That journey has reminded me that fatherhood is never about perfection; it is about presence.
 It has taught me that love is something we choose daily, even in the middle of our own struggles.
 Parenting taught me that while shame says we’re not enough, children remember us showing up imperfectly, vulnerably, and consistently.